Others who downloaded this publication also downloaded ...

 Abstract

-This IBM Redbooks® publication covers the Virtualization Engine TS7740 Release 1.5 and the Virtualization Engine TS7720 and includes information about supported tape drives and libraries current at the time of writing.
+This IBM Redbooks® publication covers the TS7740 Virtualization Engine Release 1.7 and the IBM Virtualization Engine TS7720, includes information about supported tape drives and libraries. and discusses tasks involved with planning, implementing, and operating the TS7700 Virtualization Engine, and also migration considerations.

-Table of contents
+Table of Contents

 Part 1.
 Architecture and planning

 Chapter 1.
-Introducing the Virtualization Engine TS7700
+Introducing the IBM Virtualization Engine TS7700

 Chapter 2.
 Architecture, components, and functional characteristics

 Chapter 3.
-Pre-installation planning and sizing
+Preinstallation planning and sizing

 Part 2.
 Implementation and migration